stackbuilders/tutorials/tutorials/haskell/cloud-haskell/tutorial.md

 ...
 ```

-Which makes use of the standard input to get text from the user that will be cast to the server in the form of a ChatMessage.
+Which makes use of the standard input to get text from the user that will be cast to the server in the form of a *ChatMessage*.
 The function [cast](https://hackage.haskell.org/package/distributed-process-client-server-0.2.3/docs/Control-Distributed-Process-ManagedProcess-Client.html#v:cast) allows us to send a message to a
-remote process without expecting a reply from it, which suits the kind of messages that our chat server dispatches with the messageHandler explained above.
+remote process without expecting a reply from it, which suits the kind of messages that our chat server dispatches with the *messageHandler* explained above.

 And ... that’s it!
 We have covered all the tasks the chat client needs to perform.
 The full code looks like this: